-When Panther notifies me that I have events which failed to classify, how can I determine what S3 object those events came from?
+When Panther notifies me that I have events which failed to classify from my S3 log source, how can I determine what S3 object those events came from?

 You can determine the source file by performing a search of the

 data_audit table using the parse time of the classification failure:

 - Open the Alert generated by the classification failure.
 Navigate to the Events tab, and copy the